Lucy-Forrest-Lab/AlignMe/Running_server.md

 There are two major versions of AlignMe available for convenience via the two tabs on the web server.
 The two versions, described in full in separate sections below, are:

 1. Pair-wise alignments using [two primary sequences as input](#pairwise-sequence-alignment)
-2. Pair-wise alignment of [two families of sequences as input](#align-multiple-sequence-alignments).
-This option is often used for creating hydropathy profile alignments.
+2. Pair-wise alignment of [two families of sequences as input](#align-multiple-sequence-alignments), used to create hydropathy profile alignments.

 All of the output results can be visualized on the AlignMe server as well as via download to your computer.